-- 1. Discussions: On a Discussion you may use what I call a "Freebie," which means you will automatically receive full credit on that specific discussion (includes thread & replies).
+1. Discussions & Assignments: The Freebie: On one Discussion or Assignment you may use what I call a "Freebie," which means you can automatically receive full credit on that specific assignment (on discussions, this includes the full grade, 1 thread and 2 replies).
 You can only do this once during the session, so use it wisely.
-To use this option, you will message your instructor using Blackboard Course Mail within one week after the discussion reply deadline, state that you would like to use your Freebie, and specifically state the discussion to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Discussion: Infancy through Early Childhood.
-Thank you so much and have a great day!
-Sincerely, <your name>").
-This doesn't happen automatically; no course mail, no credit, it's all on you.
-This option cannot be used on an exam or project, no exceptions. - 2.
-Exams: If you miss a deadline on an exam (or have technology issues, etc.), keep in mind that there will be an optional comprehensive final exam at the end of the course.
-Late exams and make up exams are not permitted for any reason, but if you take optional comprehensive final exam, the score can replace your lowest exam score.
-(See 'Exams' policy for more information). - Academic Integrity: In addition to the Plagiarism and Cheating policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
+To use this option, you must email your instructor in Blackboard within three days after that deadline occurs, state that you would like to use your Freebie, and specifically state the coursework to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Unit 3 Assignment: Sleep.
+Sincerely, <Your Name>").
+This doesn't happen automatically; no email, no credit, it's all on you.
+This option cannot be used on exams.

+2. Exams: If you miss a deadline on an exam (or have technology issues, Wi-Fi issues, underperform, run out to time, etc.), keep in mind that your lowest exam score will be dropped.
+Late exams and make up exams are not permitted for any reason (See Exam policy for more information).

+Academic Integrity: In addition to the Plagiarism and Cheating policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
 Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence in an essay, a missing or incorrect citation, an entire paper copied from someone/somewhere else, one plagiarized idea or post on a discussion board, one copied exam item or an exam, other coursework completed by someone other than yourself, or dishonestly using Internet searches and sites to complete your work.
 You have also committed academic dishonesty when sharing course content, assignments, items, or answers.
 This includes sharing course content with classmates or future students as well as sharing or posting course content on websites such as Quizlet, Course Hero, or similar "study applications."
 The information and assignments in this course are proprietary and are not yours to share.
 For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org